 For the majority of patients with facet joint pain, medial branch blocks relieve pain and can be administered no more than six times per year.
 If your doctor is using the medial branch block as a diagnostic tool, four times per year is more appropriate.

-Medial branch block recovery is usually swift, but your recovery time might vary.
+After a medial branch block Gilbert patients' recovery is usually swift, but your recovery time might vary.
 Take it easy on the day of your procedure.
 Have a friend or family member give you a ride home.